jinalharia/py_rename/README.md

 ```

 ## Example 2 - Add prefix string or postfix string to files
-Imagine you have some files awfully named like this:
+Imagine you have some files named like this:
 - `00-Red.txt`
 - `01-Red.txt`
 - `02-Red.txt`